flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 ## Graphics

 The Neo Geo is the pinnacle of tile-based graphics, its richness of colours is comparable to [frame-buffer-based systems](sega-saturn#graphics) (which only became affordable four years later).
-Be as it may, when it comes to effects, the [Super Nintendo](super-nintendo#graphics) has managed to do more with less.
+Be that as it may, when it comes to effects, the [Super Nintendo](super-nintendo#graphics) has managed to do more with less.

 ### Design